Space Dynamics Laboratory: Logan, UT; December 2016 to present. Satellite software engineer.

 My embedded classes taught us to use ASM to start our controllers, implement base drivers, and hand-optimize certain routines.

 I investigated using Rust for my Senior Design project.
 I taught myself Rust and am fluent in its core concepts.
-I have used it for approximately two years now, and have a published crate demonstrating my knowledge of various language features.
+I have used it for approximately three years now, and have published crates demonstrating my knowledge of the language and its features.
 I have also deployed a Rust project for data stream processing at work, though I am not at liberty to disclose its code.

 I taught myself C♯ and Visual Studio, and have used them to build console apps and ASP.NET websites.
 I have also used the graphical frameworks to build applications.